Perrie Edwards Gets Candid About Bullying And Missing Her Loved Ones

 Perrie Edwards has been quite emotional.
 She’s been missing her loved ones while on tour with her band Little Mix.
 The singer has been spending most of her free time binge-watching new shows on Netflix.
 Perrie watched the first season of out 13 Reasons Why and wrote an emotional essay about the importance of speaking out on bullying.

 The Little Mix singer has an important message for fans on bullying.
 Perrie Edwards took to social media to open up about the conversation after she watched the new Netflix series, 13 Reasons Why.
 The show is about school bullying in the social media age.
 The 23-year-old wrote about why she thinks it’s important to talk about bullying.
-Edwards also urged her fans to watch the series, reports Look Magazine.
+Edwards also urged her fans to watch the series, according to Look Magazine.

 “I just watched the new Netflix series ’13 reasons why’ and it was one of the hardest things to watch,” Perrie wrote.
 “The way they got the message across was amazing, and although I found it to be upsetting and massively disturbing, I feel like every person going to school/high school should watch it.”